ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/priority-tier.md

 ### Account Selection

-When you are granted access to Priority Tier, you will be added to one or more `p_` Slurm group accounts.
+When you are granted access to Priority Tier, you will be added to one or more `prio_` Slurm group accounts.
-These group account names take the form `p_groupname`, where `groupname` is the name of the Slurm group account used in the existing Standard Tier partitions.
+These group account names take the form `prio_groupname`, where `groupname` is the name of the Slurm group account used in the existing Standard Tier partitions.
 PIs can elect to have multiple Slurm group accounts for different projects, each with their own COA, for direct connection between certain computation and the associated grant or other source of funds.
-In these instances the additional Slurm group accounts will take the form `p_groupname_projectid`.
+In these instances the additional Slurm group accounts will take the form `prio_groupname_projectid`.

 In either instance, the Priority Tier Slurm group account *must* be specified in the job submission script using the `-A` flag

 ```
-#SBATCH -A p_groupname
+#SBATCH -A prio_groupname
 ### or
-#SBATCH -A p_groupname_projectid
+#SBATCH -A prio_groupname_projectid
 ```

-Only `p_` groups can access the Priority Tier partitions and they cannot be used in the Standard Tier partitions (see below section on Fairshare for more information on why this is).
+Only `prio_` groups can access the Priority Tier partitions and they cannot be used in the Standard Tier partitions (see below section on Fairshare for more information on why this is).

 ### `priority_gpu` Partitions